P&G to sell up to 100 brands to revive sales, cut costs

 The maker of Gillette razors and Tide detergent said it would consider selling about 90 to 100 brands whose sales have been declining for the past three years.

 P&G said the 70 to 80 "core" brands it will focus on accounted for 90 percent of sales and more than 95 percent of profit over the past three years.
-Twenty-three of the brands have sales of between $1 billion and $10 billion.
+Twenty-three of the brands have sales of between $1 billion and $10 billion (7.45 billion pounds).

 "Less will be much more," Chief Executive A.G.
 Lafley said.